lyokha/vim-publish-helper/README.md

 -----------------------------

 The option for highlighting various shells and REPLs (bash, ghci, python REPL etc.) is available from **version 0.10** of the plugin.
-Normally one may want to highlight shells and REPLs blocks in a different way than code blocks.
+Normally, one may want to highlight shells and REPLs blocks in a different way than code blocks.
 This is easily achieved by specifying a variable that defines a role of the block.
-Imagine that we want to use filter *vimhl* in pandoc, then the role might be defined via a variable passed in the attribute vars: *vars="PhBlockRole=output"* and the block view would be customized in *.vimrc.pandoc* like this:
+Imagine that we want to use filter *vimhl* in pandoc, then the role might be defined via a variable passed in the attribute *vars*:
+*vars="PhBlockRole=output"* and the block view would be customized in *.vimrc.pandoc* like this:

 ```vim
 if !exists('g:PhHtmlPreAttrs')